cognitive-space/cspace-web/content/cntient-earth.md

             <div class="col-md-7">
                 <h3 class="wow">AI-Powered Satellite Tasking Planning</h3>
                 <p class="wow">
-                  With CNTIENT-Orchestrate, unlock AI-powered intelligence to understand the capabilities of satellite data providers and place orders to maximize your chance of successful data acquisition.
+                  With CNTIENT-Earth, unlock AI-powered intelligence to understand the capabilities of satellite data providers and place orders to maximize your chance of successful data acquisition.
 Remove the cognitive burden of requesting and evaluating the complex and diverse interactions with data providers for feasibility assessment and order responsiveness.
                   <br><br>
                   Scales to manage highly complex and dynamic order scenarios with demanding mission requirements like ongoing site monitoring and tip & cue.
 Analytics ready to support feature extraction, object detection, and chain of custody systems.
                 </p>